Skip to content

 For AI coding agents

 dropkit is designed to be wired in by an AI agent, not just by a human reading docs.
-Two paths:
+Three surfaces, pick what your agent supports:

-1. Any agent with skill support (Claude Code today; Codex, Gemini CLI, Cursor, Windsurf planned): install the skill.
+1. Claude Code: install the skill.
 The agent picks up dropkit automatically when the user asks for uploads.

 The skill